jcioi/joi-contests-site/joi-sp-2023/index-en.md

 - You cannot use C, Pascal nor Java.
 - You may need to write I/O code by yourself.
 Graders may not be provided for all tasks.

-Rules that are the different from [The 22th Japanese Olympiad in Informatics Spring Camp Rule](https://www.ioi-jp.org/camp/2023/2023-sp_camp-rules.html):
+Rules that are the different from [The 22th Japanese Olympiad in Informatics Spring Training Rule](https://www.ioi-jp.org/camp/2023/2023-sp_camp-rules.html):

 - Question form is available on a contest server, but no replies are guaranteed.